-This is one trick that I use for my Heroku applications that allows me to quickly upgrade the Ruby version used.
-Especially useful for doing any security related upgrades, such as the latest Ruby 2.2.4 security release that fixes CVE-2015-7551.
+This trick I use for my Heroku applications allows me to upgrade the Ruby version used quickly.
+Especially useful for doing any security-related upgrades, such as the latest Ruby 2.2.4 security release that fixes CVE-2015-7551.

 source 'https://rubygems.org' ruby '2.2.4' gem 'rails'

 .ruby-version content to let Heroku know which version of Ruby to use, we need to read the

 .ruby-version file in the